sarahkwon/calculator/README.md

 # calculator

-A calculator for my class!
+A simple calculator made in React